Estimated reading time: 4 minutes

 Your customers do not want to wait long for a credit decision after submitting their finance applications.
 Thanks to today’s web-based advances, they will not have to.
 Online applications and back-end platforms can be equipped with custom-tailored scoring technology that provides fast and, in some cases, instant credit decisions.

 The operational impact of a rapid scoring system can be highly beneficial to your vendor business.
 Manual paperwork is reduced or eliminated, and any credit-related issues can be identified and resolved sooner to increase the chances of your customers obtaining financing.
 So, look at your current process to determine what can be added or modified to speed up credit decisions for your customers.

 Build customer relationships.

 Building solid relationships with your customers will help increase customer loyalty, which can be a significant source of income for your business.
-There are several ways you can build this relationship, and it usually starts at the sales level.
+You can build this relationship in several ways, and it usually starts at the sales level.
 Customer service is usually the determining factor in repeat business.

 You can improve your customer service by being flexible and responsive.
 If you notice that a customer is having trouble with a particular process, do your best to find a quick solution.
 Explain to the customer that you are working hard to fix the problem and hope to have their issue resolved shortly.
 Your fast response will be greatly appreciated.
 Many equipment vendors invest in CRM systems to keep all of their customers’ data and interactions in one place, making it easier to manage customer relationships.